 2.10 This personal data is then processed by the controller for the purpose of:

-a. the performance of the Purchase Agreement and the License Agreement pursuant to Article 6(1)(a) of the Agreement. b) of the GDPR and the General Terms and Conditions of the Controller, which means providing and making available online courses, sending notification emails selected by you, storing and analyzing information about the use of the website and providing personalized recommendations to facilitate your work with the website based on this data, drawing up and sending tax documents, administering payments, informing you about planned changes to the General Terms and Conditions of Business, dealing with your enquiries via customer support and informing you about changes to the online courses;
+a. the performance of the contract for the supply of digital content and the licensing agreement referred to in Article 6(1)(b) of the GDPR and the General Terms and Conditions of the controller, which means providing and making available online courses, sending notification emails selected by you, storing and analyzing information about the use of the Website and providing personalized recommendations to facilitate your work with the Website based on this data, drawing up and sending tax documents, administering payments, informing you about planned changes to the General Terms and Conditions, dealing with your enquiries via customer support and informing you about changes to the online courses;

 d. so that the controller can, within the framework of its legitimate interest, inform you of what improvements and innovations it plans to make, so that you always have an up-to-date and accurate overview, within the meaning of recital 47 of the GDPR.

-2.11 Other personal data pursuant to this article are processed by the controller for the duration of the purchase agreement and the license agreement, i.e. for the duration of the user account.
-The e-mail address is kept by the controller both for the time necessary for sending newsletters and for legitimate interest, whereby the controller may contact you with an offer of its services for 12 months after the termination of the user account.
-The controller may retain the selected personal data for a maximum of 15 years after its termination in case of any dispute relating to the relationship between the controller and you arising from a purchase, license or other contract.
-In addition, the controller may keep documents containing your personal data for archiving purposes, in particular tax documents containing your personal data may be kept by the controller for 10 years from the end of the relevant tax year.
+2.11 Other personal data pursuant to this article are processed by the controller for the duration of the digital content and license agreement, i.e. for the duration of the user account.
+The email address is kept by the controller both for the time necessary to send you newsletters and for legitimate interest, whereby the controller may contact you with an offer of its services for 12 months after the termination of the user account.
+The controller may retain the personal data collected for a maximum of 15 years after termination in case of any dispute relating to the relationship between the controller and you arising from a digital content agreement, license agreement or other contract.
+In addition, the controller may retain documents containing your personal data for archiving purposes, in particular tax documents containing your personal data may be retained by the controller for 10 years from the end of the relevant tax year.
 After this period, the controller will destroy your personal data, unless it is entitled to process these data on the basis of another legal title.